 The James and Maud Shultz were among those prosperous Angelenos who wisely invested in residential real estate as their fortunes rose.
 Their marriage appears to have been one of immigrant drive (his) combined with native California spunk (hers); born on May 17, 1870, in territory long wrangled over by Germany and Denmark, Shultz left Europe at 16.
 After some time in Clinton, Iowa—even he would arrive in Los Angeles with Midwestern credentials—he made his way to San Francisco, where he was naturalized in July 1892.
 Within six years, he had moved south to Redondo Beach to manage the Redondo Lumber Company.
 Moving to the company's offices in Los Angeles by 1898, he married Maud Hudson Richardson, born in Bakersfield, in September of that year, an event covered in the Times and the Herald—James Shultz was a young man who was being noticed and Maud was the stepdaughter of an established downtown paint dealer.
 With no children arriving, the Shultzes' resources of money and time were turned to real estate speculation.
 After a few years in small houses in the largely extant but overlooked swath of Victorian cottages straddling Main Street south of Adams, the couple regrouped and moved to the fashionable Fremont Hotel on Bunker Hill—an early bit of real estate honoring explorer and politician John C. Frémont and a precursor to the Shultzes' future home west of town.
 Among their real estate investments was a lavish house at 248 Occidental Boulevard described by the Herald as "one of the handsomest in the city."
 Its downstairs rooms were paneled in curly redwood—James had access to the best woods, of course—there was a conservatory and a roof garden, and, in another precursor of 53 Fremont Place, a Spanish design motif including cathedral windows, a red-tile roof, and a tower—built, it would seem, for the ages.

 While some people do indeed build for the long term, some build just for the pleasure of the project—the childless Shultzes, with little to distract themselves in a house of many rooms, were of the latter sort.
-They sold the new house without moving in and remained at the Fremont.
+They sold 248 Occidental Boulevard without moving in and remained at the Fremont Hotel.
 More projects were in the pipeline, however.
 Lots in the rapidly emerging western Wilshire district were purchased as investments, for one of which, at 625 South Harvard Boulevard in the Normandy Hill tract, the Shultzes commissioned another house in a Spanish vein.
 They would move into this one in 1910 and stay for all of six years—which is not to say that they settled down.
 Their real estate investing continued; 625 South Harvard was sold (it later became an annex of the Wilshire Boulevard Temple) and the Shultzes moved into 1806 West Sixth Street, where during 1917 Harwood Hewitt came to lay his renderings for the latest and greatest of the couple's domestic endeavors on the dining room table for inspection—Shultz, an acquaintance of Fremont Place developer David Barry, had just bought Lot 35 and the east 30 feet of Lot 37 in the subdivision.
 Hewitt's plans included a garage, bird house, tea house, plastered fences, and a well house.
 By this time, James Shultz had risen in the lumber world; having been associated during the aughts with the prominent E. K. Wood Lumber Company, he had incorporated his own James Shultz Lumber Company in May 1910.
-Again, only the best lumber would finds its way into 53 Fremont Place subdivision, as the corner was addressed when the house was completed.
+Again, only the best lumber would finds its way into 53 Fremont Place, as the corner was addressed when the house was completed.
 Here would be another place "reminiscent of Spain and days of romance in the early history of California....
 Admirably fitted for a setting of rolling land near mountains in a country of bright sunshine and long weeks without rain," as The American Architect and the Architectural Review put it in 1923.
 There was, of course, a red-tile roof (by the famous L.A.
-Pressed Brick Company, toppers of many area houses), as well as grillwork, cathedral windows, and a lovely little stair tower.
+Pressed Brick Company, toppers of many area houses), as well as grillwork, cathedral windows, and rounded details to soften the bulk.

-replaced blue sky 60 years later; it and a detail of the house's entrance gate and stair
+northerly blue skies 60 years later; it and a detail of the house's entrance gate and stair

 tower appeared in The American Architect and the Architectural Review in 1923.